 …Religious beliefs ought not to be understood as stating supernatural facts, because their true function is simply to produce a way of life…When you have really worked through it, when your belief has become deep enough—then you no longer believe!

-Brick by brick, in a regular sequence of books that reflect the deep thinking required to make complex material sound stripped, crisp and true, Cupitt has reinterpreted Christian dogmas to reflect an approach that he variously calls “non-realist Christianity,” “solar living” and “kingdom religion” in a world that calls us to thrive, to serve, and to treat it with the preciousness that it deserves as the short-timers that we are.
+Brick by brick, in a regular sequence of books that reflect the deep thinking required to make complex material sound stripped, crisp and true, Cupitt has reinterpreted Christian dogmas to reflect an approach that he variously calls “non-realist Christianity,” “solar living” and “kingdom religion.”
+His is a world that calls on us to thrive, to serve, and to treat it with the preciousness that it deserves as the short-timers that we are.

 In other words, to live as Jesus did.

 Why did Clarence Wilmot take one road and Don Cupitt such a very different one?

 I think part of it it has to do with an essential confusion between faith and belief.